Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Research shows that different people have quite different requests to get their need for love met. *What will meet one person's need for love doesn't necessarily meet another's need for love.* So I said to the wife, so what specifically would you like him to do to meet your need for love?

-she thought through for a few moments and she said to her husband "well you know",
+She thought through for a few moments and she said to her husband, "well, you know"

-and he said, "No, I don't know if I knew I'd do it."
+He said, "No, I don't know if I knew I'd do it."

-She said,
-Well, it's not easy to say so clearly what I want.
+She said, Well, it's not easy to say so clearly what I want.

 He said, if it's not easy for you to say, Can you see how hard it will be for me to do?